Skip to content

 The 3 key phases of the architectural design process comprise the base for innovative architecture in professional practice, they include:

-Phase one: Client perception, view of his project
+Architectural design process phase 1: Client perception, view of his project

-Phase two: the concept design and project context
+Architectural design process phase 2: The concept design and project context

-This phase is built of many cycles of design, alteration, development, and amendments.
-The firm to define the required elements of the concept design in terms of local context.
-Local context means the area government rules and regulations, authority, and urban development strategies and plans.
-The architect involved in the design process and his firm have certain approaches, directions, methods, and styles whether in work or the architecture produced.
-The complexity here comes in coming out with innovative design, being creative with these elements and forces that affect the process of architectural design.
-Many firms in the world could fail to produce what the client has in perception about his project or development because their style and approach do not fit the client’s desire.
-In this event, the firms will suffer in reaching the final desired outcome through an exhausting cycle of design alterations and meetings.
+An architecture firm builds this phase of many cycles of design, alteration, development, and amendments.
+The firm should define the required elements of the concept design in terms of the local context.
+Local context means the area government rules and regulations, authorities, and urban development strategies and plans.
+Architecture firms involved in the design process have certain approaches, directions, methods, and styles, whether in work or the architecture produced.
+The complexity here comes in coming up with innovative design, being creative with these elements, which affect the process of architectural design.
+Many firms in the world could fail to produce what the client has in perception for their project or development.

-The final concept might not be accepted fully by the client, but because of various alterations and contractual issues, he accept one of the certain cycles.
-The client, if this happens, might not proceed with firm to the subsequent phases causing a great loss for both sides of the contract agreement.
-The architect and his firm will defiantly divert from their style ( see sample work for a firm in the USA below) and method of work to satisfy the client which is considered with many firms against their principles.
+The architect and his firm will definitely diverge from their style (see example work for a firm in the USA, Figure 1 below).
+Change the design method of work to satisfy the client, which many firms consider that against their principles.
 You can read my previous article about innovation in architecture for more details.

 the architectural design process Innovative work of USA firm.